stelar-labs/pulsar-network-rs/README.md

 ## Features

 - send and receive messages between peers.
-- a message contains the body, messagekind, nonce and time.
+- messages are contained in an envelope with the context, nonce, sender and time.
-- message encryption uses chacha20poly1305 and a blake3 hash, of the shared point on curve25519, as the key.
+- message encryption uses chacha20poly1305 and a x25519 blake3 flavor as the key.
+- peers can join the network by sending join requests and valid peers returning their peer list
 - peers can be pinged and respond with their public key and route supported.
-- currently supported routes are Astreuos Blockchain main and test validation routes.
+- currently supported routes are Astreuos Blockchain Main and Test Nova Routes used for validation.

 ## API